davedawkins/doodletoy/README.md

 - `foo (n) -2` works, but `foo (-n) 2` does not.
 This is because unary operators aren't implemented, but negative literals are.
 Rewrite this as `foo (0 - n) 2` or `foo (n * -1) 2`.

+- absolutely useless error messages from the parser.
+If your code doesn't compile, try adding brackets to expressions.

+I will address all these issues at some point.
+It's been interesting exploring the parsing issues resulting from my design choices.

 ## References